midnightntwrk/midnight-architecture/proposals/0009-programmable-preconditions.md

 ## Proof of Correctness

-The language $\mathcal{L}_{\text{pub}}$ has constructs for reusing public computation (functions) and public iterative computation (loop/fold/map).
+The language $\mathcal{L}_{pub}$ has constructs for reusing public computation (functions) and public iterative computation (loop/fold/map).
 It also has a construction that allows contract authors fine-grain control over the conditions in which a transaction is applied, thus giving them a tool to manage indeterminism.
 Furthermore, transcripts serve a single purpose rather than dual purposes, and the programming model resembles a procedural paradigm.

-The compressability property of $\mathcal{L}_{\text{pub}}$ needs to be explored.
+The compressability property of $\mathcal{L}_{pub}$ needs to be explored.